How to attract investors to your startup? 3 steps

 Why email? – you ask.
 It’s for one simple reason only – the guys you want to reach are very busy and don’t have time to read the long brochures, presentations, not to mention meetings.
 Something different when it comes to reading a short email.
 So, what should you include in it?

 First of all, you should write max.
-2 paragraphs about your startup.
+2 paragraphs about your startup and its product or service.
 It must be briefly like an elevator pitch.
 Then, present a relevant statement.
 Show recipients why it’s relevant for them, what are the main arguments in favour of you, and at what stage is your product (if you have an MVP it’ll be your great leverage).
 Another important thing is a simple question i.ex:

 • Can we have a quick call?